mreishus/prettycron/README.md

 I wanted to use this library in my project using webpack 3 and react, however I couldn't.
 After installing prettycron from npm, the project refused to build.

-Prettycron uses `later`, a package that has been abandonded and has a problem preventing it from compiling in webpack 2 or 3.
+Prettycron uses `later`, a package that has been abandoned and has a problem preventing it from compiling in webpack 2 or 3.
 Here is the issue link: https://github.com/bunkat/later/issues/155 .
 Some people have contributed workarounds in that thread, but I wasn't able to get them to work.
 I suspect it's because in my project I was not using later directly, rather it was a dependency of a dependency.

 One person created a forked version of later which fixes the webpack problem.
 So, I forked prettyCron and changed its dependency to point at the forked version of later.